 Such an agent always wears only one hat, that of a buyer’s agent, and has made a conscious business decision never to “list” homes for sale or otherwise dilute their time and energy away from serving buyers.

 Generally, they are best suited for providing client-level services to satisfy a buyer’s needs, concerns and expectations.
-Exclusive Buyer’s Agents, being specialists in that they only represent buyers, are able to add greater economic value to a buyer’s transaction.
+Buyer’s Agents, being specialists in that they only represent buyers, are able to add greater economic value to a buyer’s transaction.

 Ready to get started?
 Sign Up Now!